Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Structure

-Please see Stencil's [style guide]( https://github.com/ionic-team/stencil/blob/master/STYLE_GUIDE.md#file-structure) for details on component structure.
+Please see Stencil's [style guide](https://github.com/ionic-team/stencil/blob/master/STYLE_GUIDE.md#file-structure) for details on component structure.

 #### Styling

-Our setup uses the shadow DOM, so most of our styles are encapsulated in our calcite design system.
-We like it this way because it keeps our components consistent across applications.
+Be sure to set `shadow: true` in Stencil's `@Component` options to make sure styles are encapsulated in our calcite design system.
+This helps keep our components consistent across applications.

 #### Utils